Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

-Surveyors usually work 9am to 5pm, Monday to Friday, although flexibility may be required, particularly if on-call.
+You'll usually work 9am to 5pm, Monday to Friday, although this may vary - particularly if you're on-call.
 Working from home can provide some flexibility.
 There is also the opportunity for part-time work.

 What to expect

-- Conditions may be cramped, dusty and dirty, depending on the site.
-Surveyors may need to work at heights, for example on factory sites and in hazardous locations.
+- You may need to work at heights, for example on factory sites and in hazardous locations.
 Some sites cover a large area and could involve a lot of walking to conduct the survey.

 - Jobs are available throughout the UK.